-A range of transferable research skills -
+A range of transferable research skills can be developed through this internship:

-- Understand primary health care research and the different disciplines and methods that are used to inform work in this field. - Understand how research project and teams' function (particularly in collaboration across institutions). - Learn about how research teams work with external commercial companies. - An understanding of the complexities and debates that surround the retention and reuse of qualitative datasets from primary care research. - Experience of PPI work - Understand how academic work is translated to make it accessible to different audiences. - Gain an understanding of the wider issues of the complexities of managing sensitive data to keep it secure (transferable to other contexts such as NHS data). - An understanding of qualitative research and analysis (including ethics and consent). - An understanding of regulation and wider issues relating to the use of sensitive health data (data governance, ethical concerns) - Understand how publication process works with opportunity to be named author on a research paper.
+- Understanding of primary health care research and the different disciplines and methods that are used to inform work in this field. - Understanding of how research project and teams' function (particularly in collaboration across institutions). - Learning about how research teams work with external commercial companies. - An understanding of the complexities and debates that surround the retention and reuse of qualitative datasets from primary care research. - Experience of PPI work - Understanding how academic work is translated to make it accessible to different audiences. - Gaining an understanding of the wider issues of the complexities of managing sensitive data to keep it secure (transferable to other contexts such as NHS data). - An understanding of qualitative research and analysis (including ethics and consent). - An understanding of regulation and wider issues relating to the use of sensitive health data (data governance, ethical concerns) - Understanding how publication process works with opportunity to be named author on a research paper.